webaverse/docs/docs/create/import-vroid-studio.md

 title: Import From VRoid
 ---

-Webaverse uses [VRM](https://vrm.dev/en/), a 3D avatar file format based on the royalty free glTF2.0 standard.
-VRM avatars have features such as blendshapes for emotes, facial animations, physics, and are widely supported across dozens of apps and VR platforms.
+Webaverse uses [VRM](https://vrm.dev/en/), a cross-platform 3D avatar file format with features such as blendshapes for emotes, facial animations, spring physics, eye gaze, and embedded license information.
+VRM is based on the royalty free glTF2.0 standard and are widely supported across dozens of [applications](https://vrm.dev/en/vrm_applications/).

 This guide explains how you can export your avatar from [VRoid Hub](https://hub.vroid.com/en/) and [VRoid Studio](https://vroid.com/en/studio/ to bring it into Webaverse.